- London Business School

 A new LinkedIn page – already in the top 3

 We created the Club’s LinkedIn page from scratch in November 2025.
-It reached 630 followers in just five months.
-Among foreign business school alumni clubs in France, we are already in the top 3, and closing fast on those above us.
+It reached 600+ followers in just a few months.
+Among foreign business school alumni clubs in France, we are already in the top 3, and closing on those above us.

 6